VowSoftware/index/README.md

-# Vow's Index
+# Index

-This repository links to educational resources that are relevant to my work in software development.
+Links to educational resources that are relevant to my work in software development.

 Please click the ☆ button on GitHub if this repository is helpful.
 Thank you!